Why is OpenAI banned in China?

 Q: Why is OpenAI banned in China?

-A: OpenAI is banned in China due to concerns over potential threats to national security, data privacy, and geopolitical tensions between the United States and China.
+A: OpenAI has been banned in China due to concerns over national security and conflicts with China’s regulations on data control.